datacarpentry/astronomy-python/_episodes/06-photo.md

 plt.xlim([0, 1.5])
 plt.ylim([22, 14])
 ~~~
-{.language python}
+{: .language python}

 ![Color magnitude diagram of our selected stars showing overdense region in lower left.](../fig/06-photo_files/06-cmd_lims.png)

 Our figure does not look exactly like the one in the paper because we
-are working with a smaller region of the sky, so we don't have as many
+are working with a smaller region of the sky, so we have fewer
 stars.
-But we can see the main sequence of GD-1 as an overdense region in the lower left.
+But the main sequence of GD-1 appears as an overdense region in the lower left.

 We want to be able to make this plot again, with any selection of PanSTARRs photometry,
 so this is a natural time to put it into a function that accepts as input